 The Royal Palace, Amsterdam

-Aficionados and fans of French Empire style furniture will find the world’s biggest and best coherent collection of that French Empire style here.
+Aficionados and fans of French Empire style furniture (about 1800) will find the world’s biggest and best coherent collection of that French Empire style here.
 It was ordered directly from French manufacturers during the time when Napoleon’s brother was head of state here and wanted to make a splash.

 Inside we find power play and power flexing on a massive scale: the 4 Lord Mayors (Burgemeesters) and the Council of 36 (Vroedschap) convened and decided on city policy but also about European and World affairs as Amsterdam was the greatest military and trade power from about 1600 – 1660.
 The city’s functioning needed many types of offices: finance, building permits, marriage, bankruptcy, policing, law and order, military troops.